Su-Ng/Alexa-Skills/README.md

-# Computer Vision Projects
+# Alexa Skills Projects

-This website is a showcase of the state of the art of computer vision using Amazon Rekognition.
+This website is a showcase of Alexa Skills I have published